waqaskhan137/digital-assistant/memory-bank/progress.md

 - Need proper locking or transaction support
 - Shared modules lack comprehensive documentation
 - Need API documentation and usage examples
+- All 19 Auth Service tests now pass successfully
+- Email Service error handling has been standardized but still needs more comprehensive testing
+- Exception handling in FastAPI routes has been improved for consistency